armin-reichert/pacman/README.md

 }
 ```

-*scatter* where each ghost cycles around the block in its dedicated corner:
+And finally *scatter*, where each ghost visits its dedicated corner and cycles around the block:

 ```java
 public static Navigation scatter(Maze maze, Tile scatteringTarget) {